 At a basic level, we can classify assessments as formative or summative, low-stakes or high-stakes:

 - Formative assessments check students' learning progress.
 Formative assessments are often low-stakes practice activities such as homework problems, short quizzes, paper or project drafts, and brief "knowledge" checks using classroom assessment techniques (CATs).
-See page 2 of the Step 2 worksheets for suggested CATs - such as think-pair-share, one-minute papers, and the muddiest point - that you can use to spot check students' learning before, during, or at the end of a class meeting.
+The CATs link takes you to a page that provides information about when and how to use these techniques such as think-pair-share, one-minute papers, and the muddiest point - that you can use to spot check students' learning before, during, or at the end of a class meeting.

 - Summative assessments evaluate students' learning for mastery of concepts or skills.
 Summative assessments are typically high-stakes such as exams, design projects, research term papers, etc.